SikuliX/SikuliX-Docs/src/main/resources/docs/source/screen.rst

 Capturing
 ---------

-Capturing is the feature, that allows to grab a rectangle from a screenshot, to save it for later use.
-At each time, a capturing is initiated, a new screenshot is taken.
+Capturing is the feature, to grab a rectangle of pixels from a screenshot and save it to a temporary file for later use with find operations: :py:meth:`Screen.capture`.
+Each time, a capturing is done, a new screenshot is taken.

-There are two different versions: the first one :py:meth:`Screen.capture` saves the content of the selected rectangle in a file and returns its file name, whereas the second one :py:meth:`Screen.selectRegion` just returns the position and dimension of the selected rectangle.
+There is an interactive variant :py:meth:`Screen.selectRegion`, that just returns the position and dimension of the rectangle selected by the user interactively..

-Both features are available in the IDE via the buttons in the toolbar.
+**Note on IDE:** Both features are available in the IDE via buttons in the toolbar.
+The ``Capture button`` will allow to interactively select the rectangle on the screen, whose pixel content should be saved to the current script's bundlpath and then insert the imagename at the current edit position in the script.

 .. py:class:: Screen